jsimons8/lyx-paper/README.md

 ## Usage

 + Clone the repository to your local machine.
-+ Start editing the LaTeX file `paper.tex` to replace the boilerplate content with the content of your paper.
++ Start editing the LyX file `paper.lyx` to replace the boilerplate content with the content of your paper.
 + Replace the figures in the PDF file `figures.pdf` with the figures to be included in your paper (one figure per page).
 + Replace the references in the BibTeX file `bibliography.bib` with the references to be included in your paper.
-+ Compile `paper.tex` with pdfTeX.
++ Compile the document with LyX's default engine.
 This will generate a PDF file of your paper named `paper.pdf`.
 + The LaTeX style file `paper.sty` formats the paper.
 It must be included in the same folder as `paper.tex`.
 It can be modified to alter the paper's format.
 + The BibTeX style file `bibliography.bst` formats the bibliography.
+As of this first commit, the pdflatex engine that LyX uses produces the following error:

+`You can't pop an empty literal stack for entry M14...`

+To avoid this error, the LyX template simply uses the style `chicago`, which produces similar results.

-It must be included in the same folder as `paper.tex`.
+It can be included in the same folder as `paper.lyx` or added to some of LyX's internal folders.
 It can be modified to alter the bibliography's format.
 The style file is based on `econ.bst`, which was created by Shiro Takeda and is [available on GitHub](https://github.com/ShiroTakeda/econ-bst).

 + The file `paper.pdf` is not required to use the template.
-It only illustrates the output of the template and will be overwritten when `paper.tex` is compiled.
+It only illustrates the output of the template and will be overwritten when `paper.lyx` is compiled.

 ## Online appendix

 The repository also includes files to produce an online appendix—in case the paper's appendix must be carved out into a separate, online appendix upon publication.
 An online appendix can be produced as follows:

-+ Start editing the LaTeX file `appendix.tex` to replace the boilerplate content with the content of your online appendix.
++ Start editing the LyX file `appendix.lyx` to replace the boilerplate content with the content of your online appendix.
 + The equation and section labels from `paper.tex` can be used in `appendix.tex`.
 [This requires the following](https://www.ctan.org/pkg/xr):
 	+ The file `appendix.tex` is in the same folder as `paper.tex`.
 	+ The file `paper.tex` is compiled first.